nasa/cumulus/packages/integration-tests/README.md

 Create a collection using the Cumulus API.

-- `prefix` is the name of the Cumulus stack
+- `prefix` is the name of the Cumulus stack.
-- `overrides` is an `Object` that contains values that should override the default collection values
+- `overrides` is an `Object` that contains values that should override the default collection values.
-- Returns a `Promise` that resolves to the created collection
+- Returns a `Promise` that resolves to the created collection.

 The default collection is very simple.
 It expects that, for any discovered file, the granule ID is everything in the filename before the extension.
 For example,